gammastream/qrcode-poly-reader/README.md

 npm install @gammastream/qrcode-poly-reader --save
 ```

-Then, use it like this:
+Then, use it like this in Typescript:

 ```ts
 import * as fs from "fs-extra";